glehmann/earthlyls/README.md

 ### helix

 Helix from the `main` branch comes preconfigured with earthlyls support.
-Just enjoy!
+Just [install it](INSTALL.md) and enjoy!

 For older versions, add this in your `languages.toml`: